JBKing514/map_blog/README.md

 ## 💻 Quick Start: Run the Experiment

-We provide the exact Python scripts used to generate the figures above.
-You can reproduce these results on a single consumer GPU (e.g., RTX 3090/4090/5090), CPU will also run slowly.
+We provide the exact Python scripts in `experiments` folder which used to generate the figures above.
+You can reproduce these results on a single consumer GPU (e.g., RTX 3090/4090/5090), CPU-only will also work but slower.
-The reproduction python script is in `experiments` folder.

 ### Prerequisites
 ```bash